NathbuildsAi/n8n_portfolio/README.md

 💡 Inspiration

-This project can serve as a foundation for building:
+This project demonstrates how AI can be used to build:

 AI email assistants

-business workflow automation
+AI inbox organization systems

+automation workflows with machine learning

+It can also serve as a foundation for building:

-AI productivity systems
+AI lead detection systems

+AI CRM automations

+AI customer support workflows

 Feel free to copy the workflow and adapt it for your own automation projects.